nuta/kerla/README.md

 |_| |_|\___|_|_|\___/    \_/\_/ \___/|_|  |_|\__,_(_)
 ```

-This feature is in the very early stage and I guess **almost all images out there won't work** because:
+This feature is in a very early stage and I guess **almost all images out there won't work** because:

 - They tend to be too large to be embedded into the kernel image.
 - They might use unimplemented features (e.g. position-independent executables used in Alpine Linux).